SabahatJK/fintech-case-study/README.md

 ### ***Comparisiom of Stripe with Competitors***
 #### ***Stripe Vs Paypal***
-Although PayPal is the leading company in the payment processing domain, It holds a market share of 54.5% with 445,763 websites using its platform. <sup>[(datanyze.com)](https://www.datanyze.com/market-share/payment-processing--26/paypal-market-share)</sup>, Stripe is growing at a very fast pace.
+Although PayPal is the leading company in the payment processing domain, It holds a market share of 54.5% with 445,763 websites using its platform. <sup><a href="#27">[27]</a></sup> Stripe is growing at a very fast pace.
 PayPal and Stripe both offer similar services and products, similar fee structure, reliability, security, and add-on services/products and tools.
 Which company is preferred is based upon the merchant needs, country, and industry.

 ##### **Ease of Use & Customizability**